OuadiElfarouki/llama.cpp/README-sycl.md

 **SYCL** is a high-level parallel programming model designed to improve developers productivity writing code across various hardware accelerators such as CPUs, GPUs, and FPGAs.
 It is a single-source language designed for heterogeneous computing and based on standard C++17.

 **oneAPI** is an open ecosystem and a standard-based specification, supporting multiple architectures including but not limited to intel CPUs, GPUs and FPGAs.
-The key components of the oneAPI ecosystem include :
+The key components of the oneAPI ecosystem include:

 - **DPCPP** *(Data Parallel C++)*: The primary oneAPI SYCL implementation, which includes the icpx/icx Compilers.
 - **oneAPI Libraries**: A set of highly optimized libraries targeting multiple domains *(e.g. oneMKL - Math Kernel Library)*.